scalate/scalate/scalate-website/src/documentation/user-guide.md

 Our recommendation is to start with [JOG](jog.html) (Jersey on Guice).

-To get up to speed quickly with JOG try the [Getting Started Guide](getting-started.html)
+To get up to speed quickly with JOG try the [Getting Started Guide](getting-started.html) which uses the [WAR Overlay](war-overlay.html) to include the [Console](console.html) in your web application.

 ### Using Scalate as Servlets in your Web Application